ceph/ceph/doc/cephadm/services/osd.rst

 In this example, libstoragemgmt has confirmed the health of the drives and the ability to interact with the Identification and Fault LEDs on the drive enclosures.
-For further information about interacting with these LEDs, refer to `device management`_.
+For further information about interacting with these LEDs, refer to :ref:`device management<device>`_.

 .. note::
     The current release of `libstoragemgmt`_ (1.8.8) supports SCSI, SAS, and SATA based